Skip to Content

 If you are, in fact, an independent contractor, you still have certain labor rights.
 Although independent contractors are not granted all the same rights as employees—such as the right to meal breaks, overtime pay, or disability—they do maintain the right to control the method and details of how work is completed.
 Independent contractors also have the right to a contract, as well as the right to market themselves and enter contracts with other clients/employers, sub-contractors, and independents.
 You are also entitled to work when and how you like and to manage your own business.

 If you are an independent contractor and are dealing with an employment conflict, such as a contract dispute or violation of your rights, turn to the trusted legal team at USA Employment Lawyers.
-Our Rockford, IL independent contractor attorneys can aggressively advocate for you.
-We assist independent contractors and workers throughout the state of Illinois.
+Our Fort Lauderdale independent contractor attorneys can aggressively advocate for you.
+We assist independent contractors and workers throughout the states of Florida and Illinois.

 Call (800) 483-0998 or fill out and submit an online contact form to request a free, confidential case evaluation.